hostmobility/host-insight-client/README.md

 former is used for finding an existing port on the device and the latter for communicating a function to the server.

-Each external ports should declare its default state which is automatically set at startup and shutdown.
+Each external port should declare its default state which is automatically set at startup and shutdown.
 During a remote control session, setting the port as Active means that its non-default state is set.

 ## Example identity

-A unique identity and target URL is expected in identity.toml or identity-fallback.toml (in that order) under /etc/opt/host-insight-client/.
+A unique identity and target URL are expected in identity.toml or identity-fallback.toml (in that order) under /etc/opt/host-insight-client/.